Helping teens stay balanced

 Did you know that you have a powerful influence over your teen’s behaviour and decision-making?

-It’s called silent education: everything you teach your young person through your lifestyle and way of thinking, acting and relating to others.
+That’s because of something called silent education: everything you teach your child through your lifestyle and way of thinking, acting, and relating to others.

 Do you want to learn more?
-Here are a few questions you can ask yourself in order to take stock of your relationship with your young person.
+Here are a few questions you can ask yourself in order to take stock of your relationship with your teen.

 How do you manage difficulties in life?

-When you experience difficulties, your teen sees how you manage them and tends to repeat that same behaviour when they are going through a difficult time.
+When you face challenges, your teen sees how you manage them and will likely mimic that same behaviour when they are going through a difficult time.

 So, how can you be a positive influence on your young person?